liva/hakase_vbox/README.md

 ```
 $ ./setup.sh
 ```

-When installation the kernel is completed, please check with `uname -r` to see if it is properly installed.
+When the kernel installation is completed, please check with `uname -r` to see if it is properly installed.

 ```
-$ uname -r
+$ vagrant ssh -c "uname -r"
 4.14.34hakase
+Shared connection to 127.0.0.1 closed.
 ```